jorisvink/sanctum/README.md

 ## Platforms

-Sanctum builds on MacOS 13+, OpenBSD 6.8+ and Linux-y things like Ubuntu 22.04.
+Sanctum builds on MacOS 13+, OpenBSD 6.8+ and Linux 5.x or higher.

+**Note**: On linux-aarch64 most distributions carry libsodium compiled without AES-GCM support, you'll want to either compile it yourself or compile mbedtls 3.x yourself.

 ## Configuring